rzzzwilson/PixelVFO/Design.rst

 Clicking on a displayed menuitem will call either menu_show() passing the sub-menu reference *or* will call the action handler.  menu_show() will return the boolean value returned by the sub-call to menu_show() or the action handler.
-The return value from menu_show() determines whether the current menu returns or is redrawn.
+The return value from menu_show() determines whether the screen is redrawn or not.

 Clicking on an up/down widget will scroll the menu up or down.
 This is accomplished by adjusting the **top** value for the menu and redrawing it.